FreeCAD/FreeCAD-documentation/wiki/OpenCamLib.md

 Before beginning installation, or during the installation process, you will probably find you need to install some additional packages   *

-For example   *
+For example   *  {{Code|lang=bash|code=
 sudo apt install cmake
 sudo apt install libboost-program-options-dev
-   # Optional, for documentation
+# Optional, for documentation   *
 sudo apt-get install doxygen
 sudo apt-get install texlive-full
+}}

 Note   * the \"libboost-program-options-dev\" may be substituted with \"libboost-all-dev\".